QishengLi/Scavenger-Hunt-At-Mac/README.md

 ## How to play

-Once you finish buid the game, you can launch the game by runnning ```DesktopLauncher``` class.
+Once you finish buid the game, you can launch the game by running ```DesktopLauncher``` class.
+You can use arrowkeys to navigate around the map, and use mouse to click on the button.

 ## Future Work
-This game can be improved in many many many ways.
-It currently has a foundational platform that could potentially incorporate more interesting game features!
-On top of our heads:
+This game can be improved in many ways.
+It currently has a foundational platform that could potentially incorporate more interesting game features.
+For example:

-- Players can collecte food and drink sprite
+- Players can collect food and drink while walking on the map
-- Players can attack enemie
+- Players can attack enemies
 - Multi-chain of story lines

-And you name it!

 ## Credits
 - [Shade UI](https://github.com/czyzby/gdx-skins/tree/master/shade) used under [CC BY license](http://creativecommons.org/licenses/by/4.0/).
 We made some changes to the original UI.